Everything You Need to Know About Horseback Riding

 The possibilities are endless!
 Pushing all that aside, knowing your options and what to expect is vital.
 Keep reading for a free guide on everything from riding lessons and leasing a horse to buying one and learning to ride it!

 Riding Lessons: What's the Cost?

 One of the first things you should look at is the price of riding lessons in your area.
-If you live in a bustling city full of high rises and stores, it's likely the prices will be higher; if you live in a city full of farmland, or on the countryside, the prices will probably be cheaper.
+If you live in a bustling city full of high rises and stores, it's likely the prices will be higher.
+If you live in a city full of farmland or in the countryside, the prices will probably be cheaper.

-When you first start taking lessons you'll learn the basics:
+When you first start taking lessons, you'll learn these basics, among others:

 - Tacking up

 - Building the right muscles